vighneshiyer/publications/papers/thesis/thesis.typ

 People say this and just point to papers.
 But this is paper-brained nonsense.
 Sampling doesn't even exist today from my real-life perspective.

-Dan's blog post style thesis and Ryan's tutorial-style thesis.
+Dan's blog post style thesis and Ryan's tutorial-style thesis + my desire for a Socratic dialogue.

 #align(right)[
 _Vighnesh Iyer_